 Cabinets – kitchen or bath complete with doors, drawers, and hardware intact (please do not remove doors and drawers from the cabinets).
 Must be cleaned with no damage, rot, food remains, mold, mice droppings or mice nest remains; remove all shelf paper and drawer liners.

-Carpet and Pads – must be new, we do not accept area rugs.
+Carpet and Pads – must be new and never installed, we do not accept area rugs.

 Counter Tops – good condition, no chipped or loose laminate, straight pieces only with no corners, no sink or sink cut-out, minimum length 6-feet.
 If you are donating kitchen cabinets, we will gladly accept the countertops that go with them if they are in good condition.